[Adopted 4-3-1990 as part of L.L. No. 6-1990]

 B.

-Upon making an arrest or issuing a summons or an appearance ticket for a violation of § TC7-2A or B, or in the event a police or peace officer has probable cause to believe a person has committed a violation of § TC7-2A or B and has fled the scene leaving the ORV behind, a police or peace officer may seize such ORV.
-The impounded ORV shall be stored by the Town of Smithtown or other enforcement agency, pending the identification of the owner as registered with the New York State Department of Motor Vehicles.
+Upon making an arrest or issuing a summons or an appearance ticket for a violation of § TC7-2A, B, C, or D, or upon lawful removal of a device pursuant to § 101-7C, or in the event a police or peace officer has probable cause to believe a person has committed a violation of § TC7-2A, B, C, or D and has fled the scene leaving the ORV, motorized device, or bicycle with electric assist behind, a police or peace officer may seize such ORV, motorized device, or bicycle with electric assist.
+The impounded ORV, motorized device, or bicycle with electric assist shall be stored by the Town of Smithtown or other enforcement agency, pending the identification of the owner as registered with the New York State Department of Motor Vehicles, or, in the case of motorized devices or bicycles with electric assist, upon proof of ownership satisfactory to the Town or other enforcement, and payment of the redemption fee provided in this section, together with reasonable and customary towing, maintenance, and daily storage fees as established by the Director of Public Safety.
 Such owner shall be sent notice of such impoundment to the address on file with the New York State Department of Motor Vehicles by certified mail within five days after impoundment.
 The Town of Smithtown shall not be liable for any damages arising out of the provision of an erroneous name or address of such owner.

 C.

 The owner of the off-road vehicle so impounded may redeem the same upon satisfactory proof of ownership and payment of a redemption fee for storage and impoundment.
-The redemption fee shall be $1,000 for an ORV impounded for a violation of § TC7-2A, and the redemption fee shall be $3,000 for an ORV impounded for a violation of § TC7-2B.
+The redemption fee shall be $1,000 for an ORV impounded for a violation of § TC7-2A, and the redemption fee shall be $3,000 for an ORV impounded for a violation of § TC7-2B or C.

 D.